vinicius-augustus/recommender/README.md

 GridSearchCV is used to find the best configuration of the number of iterations of the stochastic gradient descent procedure, the learning rate and the regularization term.
 Based on GridSearch CV, the RMSE value is 0.9530.
 The RMSE value of the holdout sample is 0.9430.
 The MSE and the MAE values are 0.889 and 0.754.

-## Neural- based Collaborative Filtering — Data Preprocessing
+## Neural-based Collaborative Filtering — Data Preprocessing
 The data file that consists of users, movies, ratings and timestamp is read into a pandas dataframe for data preprocessing.
 Movies and users need to be enumerated to be used for modeling.
 Variables with the total number of unique users and movies in the data are created, and then mapped back to the movie id and user id.
 The minimum and maximum ratings present in the data are found.
 Ratings are then normalized for ease of training the model.